dfilion/gannotate/README.md

 tags in a dedicated field in a comma separated format.
 This is why `gannotate` has separate options for InfluxDB tags and annotation tags.

-The following example is a query to retrieve all the annotations from InfluxDB.
+The following query is an example of how to retrieve all the annotations from InfluxDB.

 ```
 SELECT title, descr, tags from events WHERE $timeFilter order by time asc
 ```

 #### Note
-Recent Grafana versions do not allow mapping of the `title` field, it is expected to exist.
+Recent Grafana versions do not allow mapping of the `title` field, it is expected to exist and be named `title`.

 You must still map the `tags` and `Text` fields.